kollosp/BeckhoffHome/README.md

 # HomeAutomation
 The home automation systems consist of two elements:
 * Beckhoff PLC - the execution element,
-* HomeAssistant - the visualisation.
+* HomeAssistant - the visualization.

 This is the usual approach to deal with that kind of project.